Find Affordable College Courses

 Providence, RI

-With a ranking of #6, Rhode Island College did quite well on this year’s most popular schools for other education students working on their master’s degree.
+Rhode Island College ranked #6 on this year’s Most Popular Other Education Master’s Degree Schools in the New England Region list.
 Located in the suburb of Providence, RIC is a public school with a moderately-sized student population.

 Of the 17 students majoring in other education at RIC, 41% are male and 59% are female.